joehand/status-logger/readme.md

 Log a progress status while also queuing messages.

-Messages are added to queue and printed above status lines.
+* Messages are added to queue and printed above status lines.
+* Status can be multi-line, specify line with each message.

 ## Usage